 Sixty thousand minus the $27440 that I’ll make from other sources leaves $32560.
 That’s how much I will need to withdraw per year to make my sixty-thousand-dollar target.
 So how much money will I need in my retirement account to safely withdraw that much?

-I used this handy calculator which shows you how long your money will last to find out.
-I don’t expect to live until 95, so I’m assuming that using a thirty-year time frame will be fairly save (there are so many assumptions you have to make with this math – yet another reason to save a little longer).
+I used this handy calculator, which shows you how long your money will last to find out.
+I don’t expect to live until 95, so I’m assuming that using a thirty-year time frame will be fairly safe (there are so many assumptions you have to make with this math – yet another reason to save a little longer).

-Finally, we get to figure out if I have reached coast fire.
+Finally, we get to calculating Coast Fire!.
 Will my current investment grow to $850000 over thirty years?
 You can use this calculator to find out (and play with different interest scenarios!).

 According to the calculator, my small nest egg of approximately $130000 will grow to over $900000 over the course of the next 30 years, assuming 6.5% growth per year.
-Although the average is 7%, I prefer to be slightly conservative, because you never know what the market is going to do.
+Although the average is 7%, I prefer to be slightly conservative, because you never know what the market will do.
 If interest is just .5% less, I’ll be over fifty thousand dollars short!

 If I wanted to shoot for a lean fire retirement (40K or less), I’d only need my investment to grow to $400,000.
 My current balance would only need to grow by 4% per year to reach that!
 As you can see, reaching coast fire greatly depends on how much money you will need in retirement.

-Technically, the math works, right?
-But do I want to trust that I’ll get an average return of 6.5%?
+Do you remember all the assumptions and unknowns we talked about when calculating coast fire?
+Like the 6.5% annual return?
+Do I really trust that I’ll get an average return of 6.5%?
 Nope!
-There are way too many variables – way too many things that can change over the course of thirty years.
-I’d rather keep investing for another year or two to make sure that I’ll have enough money in retirement.
-When planning so far into the future, I would rather be over prepared than under prepared.
+There are way too many variables at play here.
+Way too many things can change over the course of thirty years.
+I’d rather keep investing for another year or two to ensure that I’ll have enough money in retirement.
+When planning so far into the future, I would rather be over-prepared than under-prepared.

 Have you Reached Coast Fire?

 What’s your Coast Fire number?
 Can you use these calculators to figure it out?
-You might be there an not even know it!
+You might be there and not even know it!